 The provision of peak flow data by the NRFA commenced in April 2014.
 Prior to this date, this data and information was provided by other initiatives – most recently by the HiFlows-UK initiative.
 Further information about the history of this dataset can be found here.

-The data currently provided via the NRFA’s Peak Flow data service, was produced for HiFlows-UK version 3.3.2.
-For more details of the updates contained in this version (including data and suitability updates) see here.
-Subsequent alterations to the data were made during the integration of the HiFlows-UK into the NRFA and users are warned that these data have been released prior to completion of the integration to prevent a loss of service during transition from the Environment Agency to CEH websites.
+The data currently provided via the NRFA’s Peak Flow data service are WINFAP-FEH files version 3.3.4.
+For more details of this version see here.
+Integration of the HiFlows-UK data into the NRFA is ongoing and users are warned that these data have been released prior to completion of the integration to prevent a loss of service during transition from the Environment Agency to CEH websites.

 Using the search facility, you can search for the required station using a geographical location, NRFA station number, river name, flow statistic or catchment characteristic.
 The search by maps function can also be used to locate gauging stations which hold peak flow data records.